Ayrton Cicilia

 Ayrton Cicilia (born 2 March 2001) is a footballer who plays as a forward for Bonaire club Real Rincon.
-Born in Curaçao, he plays for the Bonaire national team, of whom he is the all-time top goalscorer with seven international goals.
+Born in Curaçao, he plays for the Bonaire national team, of whom he is the all-time top goal-scorer with eight international goals.

 Club career

 Cicilia has played for Real Rincon of the Bonaire League since at least 2015.
 In 2016 he was named Bonaire's male football MVP because of his performances in the Bonaire League and the ABC Inter-insular tournament.
 With Real Rincon, Cicilia was the joint top scorer of the 2017–18 Bonaire League along with Rai-Cesar Cicilia with 14 goals.

 Cicilia was selected as one of Bonaire's top twelve footballers and given the opportunity to compete in a tournament in Germany in May 2018.

 Real Rincon qualified for the 2018 CONCACAF Caribbean Club Shield by winning the 2017–18 Bonaire League.
 In the tournament, Real became the first club from Bonaire to advance to the semi-finals of a CONCACAF tournament.
 Real Rincon went on to win bronze in the tournament with Cicilia scoring a brace in the third place match against SV Deportivo Nacional of Aruba.

 In August 2018, Cicilia went on a two-day trial with Almere City FC of the Eerste Divisie.

 Cicilia competed with Real Rincon in the 2018 Kopa ABC.
 The new tournament pitted the league champions and runners-up of Aruba, Bonaire, and Curaçao against each other.
 Cicilia was good for two assist in the first game against SV Deportivo Nacional Cicilia has scored in the second game of the tournament against S.V.
 Vesta and he scored a brace in the tournament final victory over CRKSV Jong Holland to win the title.

 From January to March 2019, Cicilia went on a trial with Sparta Rotterdam of the Eredivisie.
-Cicilia went one more time on two-day trial with Sparta Rotterdam, one in December and the other one in January.
+Cicilia went on further two-day trials with Sparta Rotterdam, once in December, and then again in January.